-46 Years Ago: Jimi Hendrix Records ‘All Along the Watchtower’
+The Day Jimi Hendrix Claimed ‘All Along the Watchtower’

-On Dec.
-27, 1967, Bob Dylan released his first album in more than a year with the understated classic ‘John Wesley Harding.’
-Among the great songs found on that LP was a tune called ‘All Along the Watchtower.’
-Before the album's release, Jimi Hendrix obtained an acetate of the disc and fell in love with it.
+Before the album's release, Jimi Hendrix obtained an acetate of the disc and fell in love with "All Along the Watchtower."
 Less than two months after Dylan recorded it, Hendrix was in the studio recording his own take.
 On Jan.
-21, 1968, Hendrix and the Experience settled in to record what would become the definitive reading of the song.
+21, 1968, Hendrix and the Experience settled in to make what would become the definitive reading of the song.